philipstubbs13/ReactCoin/README.md

 2. If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key.
 <pre>heroku login</pre>

-3. Change directory to the project root directory (<b>ReactCoing</b>).
+3. Change directory to the project root directory (<b>ReactCoin</b>).

 4. If you have deployed the app before, delete the <b>ReactCoin/build</b> folder.

-5. Run the following command to build a clean production version of the app.
+5. Run the following command to build a clean, production version of the app.
 <pre>yarn build</pre>
-<p>This command creates a folder called <b>build</b> inside of the project root directory </p>
+<p>This command creates a folder called <b>build</b> inside the project root directory </p>

 6. Deploy your changes
 <pre>